 - 1. Students should consult with the instructor regarding the pros and cons of wearing contact lenses during dissections. - 2.
-Safety glasses or other protective eyewear is recommended for all students performing dissections. - 3.
+Safety glasses or other protective eyewear is recommended for all students performing dissections.
+Proper PPE should be worn at all times. - 3.
 Protective gloves should be worn during dissections.
 If your skin comes in contact with a chemical preservative, immediately run water over the area and notify the instructor. - 4.
 Do not remove preserved specimens from the laboratory. - 5.
 Preserved biological materials are to be treated with respect. - 6.
 When using scalpels and other sharp instruments, always carry with tips and points pointing down and away.
 Notify instructor of any cuts or other injuries.